 Sol Ramirez describes puppet making, past and upcoming performances

-1 2 3 Puppetry (1,2,3 Puppetry) is a youth/young adult-led puppet and theatre company based in Chapel Hill, North Carolina.
-They have been performing Spring puppet spectacles in Chapel Hill since 2017 but was started by now 17-year-old Sol Ramirez around 2010.
-The main goal of 123 Puppetry group is to use puppetry, acting, music, and movement to promote a social justice message, as well as bring to light many issues that are otherwise overlooked
+1,2, 3 Puppetry is a youth/young adult-led puppet and theatre company based in Chapel Hill, North Carolina.
+They have been performing Spring puppet spectacles in Chapel Hill since 2017 but were started by now 19-year-old Sol Ramirez around 2010.
+The main goal of the 1,2,3 Puppetry group is to use puppetry, acting, music, and movement to promote a social justice message and bring to light many issues that are otherwise overlooked.

 Photo from 12-21- 2019 Hillsborough Solstice River Walk-where Hillsborough Arts Council commissioned 123 Puppetry to lead 2000 attendees for the Hillsborough River Solstice Walk.
 Image by Donn Young.